Lowood

 The perfect jumping off point for your Brisbane Valley Rail Trail adventure.
 Fernvale is a small but fast growing country town at the southern end of the Brisbane Valley Rail Trail in Somerset.

-Following early European settlement in 1842, the future township of Fernvale was initially a convenient stop for bullock wagons and cattle drovers who frequently camped by the river overnight before crossing en route to the rapidly growing timber and grazing areas to the north.
+Following early European settlement in 1842, the future township of Fernvale was initially a convenient stop for bullock wagons and cattle drovers who frequently camped by the river overnight before crossing on their way to the rapidly growing timber and grazing areas to the north.

-Fernvale is now popular as an access point to the Brisbane Valley Rail Trail and many rail trail users leave their vehicles in the car park at the Fernvale Futures Visitors Centre on the site of the former Fernvale Station before setting off on the rail trail either south towards Wanora and Ipswich or more usually northwards towards Lowood, Coominya and Esk.
+Fernvale is now a popular access point for the Brisbane Valley Rail Trail.
+Many rail trail users leave their vehicles in the car park at the Fernvale Futures Visitors Centre on the site of the former Fernvale Station, before setting off on the rail trail either south towards Wanora and Ipswich or more usually northwards towards Lowood, Coominya and Esk.

-Heading northwards from Ipswich, Fernvale is the first town on the BVRT offering overnight accommodation in two motels, and also offering two pubs, a bakery, a number of cafes and fast food outlets and toilets.
-There is also a Woolworth supermarket, a hardware store, a pharmacy, servo, post office, butcher, newsagent, dental and medical services.
+Heading northwards from Ipswich, Fernvale is the first town on the BVRT offering overnight accommodation in a motel, and also offering two pubs, two bakeries, a number of cafes and fast food outlets, a water bubbler at the Visitor Information Centre, and public toilets.
+There is also a Woolworth supermarket in the Fernvale Village shopping centre, a Mitre 10 hardware store, a pharmacy, two servos, a post office, butcher, dental and medical services.
 There is a vet service halfway between Fernvale and Lowood.

 Shopping arcade with cafe